-Till very recently pharmacists were seen as dispensing medication, counselling patients on use of prescription and over the counter medication, advising patients about general health topics, and often serving as a liaison between patients and the complex insurance regulatory system.
+Till very recently pharmacists were seen as dispensing medication, counselling patients on the use of prescription and over-the-counter medication, advising patients about general health topics, and often serving as a liaison between patients and the complex insurance regulatory system.

 Although, Medicare Part B reimburses physician and specific non-physician health care professionals for medically necessary and preventative health care services, but rarely reimburses pharmacists for health care services, for face-to-face patient consultations, the American Medical Association (AMA) provides 3 billing codes whereby Medicare is now required to pay for these very services for eligible patients, medically billed under any of these AMA codes.

 Due to the new rules & regulations that are now pushing for electronic processes and workflows, many drug stores have implemented electronic prescribing software that allows them to fill prescriptions more efficiently and to better plan inventory.
 Technology and new services also have helped stores utilize pharmacy staff more efficiently, for example, to handle automatic refills during hours when foot traffic in the stores is slower.
 Technology has greatly enhanced pharmacy billing, aiding in better reimbursement.